-Quantum computing could be used to detect fraudulent activities by recognising such patterns of behaviour at a much faster rate than conceivable.
+Quantum computing could get used to detect fraudulent activities by recognising such patterns of behaviour at a much faster rate than conceivable.

 According to Bloomberg, Google’s most advanced quantum computer named Sycamore could solve a specific computational task that a traditional supercomputer takes 10,000 years to solve within 3 minutes.

-Ultra-fast quantum computing within financial services could be achieved in conjunction with machine-learning algorithms using Artificial Intelligence (AI).
+Ultra-fast quantum computing within financial services could get achieved in conjunction with machine-learning algorithms using Artificial Intelligence (AI).